Songjiazhuang station

 Songjiazhuang Station (宋家庄站 (宋家莊站, Sòngjiāzhuāng Zhàn)) is a station on Line 5, Line 10, and the Yizhuang Line of the Beijing Subway.
-This is an interchange station, terminal for Line 5 and Yizhuang Line.
-These two stations lie in the perpendicular directions, so that the passengers leaving the train from Line 5 proceed ahead to get to the station of Yizhuang Line.
+This is an interchange station and terminus for Line 5 and Yizhuang Line.
 The station handled a peak passenger traffic of 262,800 people on May 5, 2013.

 On December 30, 2012, Phase 2 Section 1 of Line 10 opened, passing through Songjiazhuang Station, making Songjiazhuang Station the 3rd 3-way transfer station of Beijing Subway (The first two being Xizhimen Station and Dongzhimen Station).

-The Yizhuang Line has three platforms employing the spanish solution.
-For the Yizhuang Line departing passengers use the middle platform, whereas the arriving passengers disembark to the side platforms.

-Station Layout
+Station layout

 The entire station is underground.
 Line 5 has 2 side platforms.
 Line 10 has dual-island platforms with a single track between the 2 platforms.
-The Yizhuang line also has dual-island platforms, using the spanish solution.
+The Yizhuang Line has three platforms, employing the spanish solution; the departing passengers use the middle platform, whereas the arriving passengers disembark to the side platforms.
+The Line 5 alighting platform and the Yizhuang Line boarding platform in the middle connect perpendicularly in a T-shape, allowing single-direction cross-platform interchange from Line 5 to Yizhuang Line; this is the first instance of cross-platform transfer in Beijing Subway.

-With 10 platforms and 7 tracks, the station has the most platforms and tracks on the entire Beijing Subway.
+With 10 platforms and 7 tracks, the station places first on the amount of platforms and second (to Xingong station) on the amount of tracks throughout the entire Beijing Subway.